This page is for the comic series. For Frank Miller's 2008 film adaptation, see The Spirit.

 - The Faceless: The Octopus, and actually The Spirit himself as well.

 - Averted with the Spirit in the reboot.
 Denny's unmasked face is shown in the flashback to the night of his "death" and several times in the Cooke-helmed issues in intimate moments with Ellen after.

-- Femme Fatale and The Vamp abound.
-P'Gell is the best example of The Vamp and Sand Saref the best example of Femme Fatale.
+- Femme Fatale: Sand Saref the best example of this.
 (There's no chance of P'Gell ever reforming, but we hope for Sand.)

 - Film Noir: The series as a whole is generally more upbeat than typical for the genre, but individual episodes and story arcs can sometimes be quite bleak indeed.
 The Spirit himself and Central City also fulfill a number of the genre's visual cues.